VCityTeam/py3dtilers/py3dtilers/Common/README.md

                also_create_loa=True, # Indicate to create a LOA polygons_path="./path/to/dir") # Path to a Geojson file containing polygons, or a folder with many Geojson files
 ```
-\* _Level Of Abstraction_, it consists in a tile with a low level of details and an abstract geometry representing multiple geometries (for example a cube to represent a block of buildings).
+\* _Level Of Abstraction_, it consists in a tile with a low level of details and an abstract geometry representing multiple features (for example a cube to represent a block of buildings).

 Resulting tilesets: